15 Psychological Techniques to Enhance Intelligence & Boost Memory

 https://www.jagranjosh.com/general-knowledge/list-of-people-with-highest-iqs-1694766316-1

-13. Actual Life Experiences of Raising Intelligence
+13. Real-Life Experiences of Boosting Intelligence

 1. Bill Gates.